pchitanta/webportfiolio/README.md

 I am aware of Frameworks like Bootstrap, React, Angular, Vue.js, etc.

 I know that it is easier to create websites using Frameworks.
 My intent behind using HTML without frameworks is to learn the language from scratch.
-My next objective is getting to know the Bootstrap Framework.
+My next objective is to learn how to operate the Bootstrap Framework.

+Contact: patrickchitanta@gmx.de